Our Vision

 I always knew I would end up here.
 I didn't have the language for it early on, but I felt it.

-These beliefs about the how nuanced and intentional care needs to be became the foundation for Sol.
+These observations became the foundation for Sol.

 Starting at the root